UbaydullohML/AB300-AI-models/QCOM-AI/README.md

 ![image](https://github.com/UbaydullohML/AB300-AI-models/assets/75980506/40aeb837-4dec-45be-8127-23440361a27b)

-above error has been fixed tto install the onnx_graphsurgeon
+The above error has been fixed to install the onnx_graphsurgeon

       python -m pip install onnx_graphsurgeon --index-url https://pypi.ngc.nvidia.com

 ![image](https://github.com/UbaydullohML/AB300-AI-models/assets/75980506/16fe1119-1eb5-4688-a55e-32dd00d09e89)

-after installing above library will change to onnx format file
+after installing the above library will change to onnx format file

 and use that onnx format to change to DLC